Fox Tucson Theatre: Project funding

-The Fox Tucson Theatre restoration was funded by a unique partnership of public and private dollars, and was only the second historic theater in the country to utilize the combined Historic Preservation Tax Credits and New Markets Tax Credits.
-Additional funding came from the City of Tucson, the United States Government, the State of Arizona, TIF funding and private donations and grants.
-This unique combination of funding is a model for other historic properties to follow, and the key players are currently offering their experience from the Fox project to other projects through workshops and one-on-one consultations.
-Without these unique funding strategies, the Fox would still be dark today.
+The Fox Tucson Theatre restoration was funded by a partnership of public and private dollars, and was the second historic theater in the country to utilize the combined Historic Preservation Tax Credits and New Markets Tax Credits.
+Additional funding came from the City of Tucson, the United States Government, the State of Arizona, TIF funding, as well as private donations and grants.
+This unique combination of funding became a model for other historic properties to follow, and the key players involved in the restoration offer their experience to other projects through workshops and one-on-one consultations.

 Community support

 The community support for the project was another key aspect of its success.
 Over 200 volunteers were involved, and the all-volunteer Board of Directors of the Fox Tucson Theatre Foundation worked tirelessly to complete the project in support of a small paid professional staff (three full-time positions).
 Faced with stiff competition from other local, worthy charity activities, and, National/International philanthropy needs, the project managed to raise just under $1 million annually towards its goal for five years.
 Rising construction cost escalated the cost by nearly $500,000 annually, at which point the final City of Tucson Bond funding package was completed and approved by a 6–0 vote by the Mayor and Council in order to finish the Fox in 2005.